-Applying the "Discuss List" procedure used by the U.S. Supreme Court whereby individual justices bring cases to their weekly conferences for consideration of grants of writs of certiorari, each committee member also selected one design in each primary as their "champion", which would bring up the design for discussion in front of the whole committee regardless of its aggregated point value.
-"Most "champions" advanced to the next round anyway through consistently high rankings, but the "champion" option brought 19 more designs (for a total of 54) before the full committee that would have otherwise been eliminated.
+Applying the "Discuss List" procedure used by the U.S. Supreme Court whereby individual justices bring cases to their weekly conferences for consideration of grants of writs of certiorari, each committee member also selected one design in each primary as their "champion", which meant that the design would be discussed in front of the whole committee regardless of its aggregated point value.
+15 Most "champions" advanced to the next round anyway through consistently high rankings, but the "champion" option brought 19 more designs (for a total of 54) before the full committee that would have otherwise been eliminated.
 At meetings in late March 2023, the committee discussed all 54 designs that advanced from the primaries and decided whether any "champions" that were not among the top vote receivers would advance to the next vote by the committee.
-This narrowed the number of designs down to 38, from which each committee member selected and ranked their top 15.
+This narrowed the number of designs to 38, from which each committee member selected and ranked their top 15.

 In mid-April 2023, the committee met to discuss the 15 remaining designs and held another round of voting on Google Forms, where each committee member chose and ranked their top five designs.
-Adapt CNY assigned point values for each rank (5 points for a committee member's top choice, 4 points for a second choice, etc.) and tabulated the point totals in a Borda count to arrive at six flags. xv On May 8, 2023, the committee met to narrow down those six designs to 3-5 semifinalists to put up for a public vote.
+Adapt CNY used a system called the "Borda count" that assigned point values for each rank (5 points for a committee member's top choice, 4 points for a second choice, etc.) and tabulated the point totals to arrive at six flags that had the most support.
+16

+On May 8, 2023, the committee met to narrow down those six designs to 3-5 semifinalists to put up for a public vote.
 This proved to be the most contentious committee meeting.
 Adapt CNY staff's goal was to have three designs, with the possibility of a maximum of five.
 After extensive debate, committee members submitted their ranked top three choices, and Adapt CNY staff used a Borda count to tabulate aggregate point values for each design.
 Three flags emerged from the process, with the committee largely having consensus about advancing the top two designs for a public vote.
-However, while the third- and fourthplace designs were close but still distinct in terms of their point values, some committee members had strong adverse feelings toward the third-place design.
+However, while the third- and fourth-place designs were close but still distinct in terms of their point values, some committee members had strong adverse feelings toward the third-place design.
 This led to suggestions that the fourth-place design be put up for a public vote in its stead, that the committee limit the public vote to the committee's top two choices, that the committee be able to override the public vote, and that a public vote not be held at all and that the committee send the top choice from this meeting to the Syracuse Common Council for approval.
 Ultimately, after much debate, the committee reached a compromise to submit its top four designs to a public vote and recommend the winner of that vote to the Syracuse Common Council for adoption as the new flag of the City of Syracuse.
-The four semifinalists were presented to the Syracuse Common Council Finance, Taxation, and Assessment Committee at a special meeting on May 16, 2023, after which voting opened to the public through June 10, 2023.
+The four semi-finalists were presented to the Syracuse